sebastianbergmann/phpunit-documentation-english/src/xml-configuration-file.rst

 Possible values: ``true`` or ``false`` (default: ``true``)

 This attribute configures whether dependencies between tests (expressed using the ``Depends*`` attributes) should be resolved.
+When they are, the tests of each test suite are reordered so that as many dependencies as possible are satisfied.
+This reordering is always applied last, after the reordering configured using the :ref:`executionOrder<appendixes.xml-configuration-file.phpunit.executionOrder>` attribute.

 .. _appendixes.xml-configuration-file.phpunit.testdox: